kampersanda/sif-embedding/examples/tutorial/README.md

 ## Sentence embedding

+Assume that you have prepared word embedding model `glove.42B.300d.fifu` and unigram language model `large_en.unigram` through the above steps.
-Sentence embeddings can be performed for input lines using the models prepared in the above steps.
+Sentence embeddings can be performed for input lines as follows:

 ```
 $ echo "hello i am\ngood morning" | cargo run --release -- -f path/to/glove.42B.300d.fifu -u path/to/large_en.unigram
 0.0037920314 -0.018138476 0.010073537 ... -0.002471894
 -0.0029124343 0.013930968 -0.0077368026 ...
 0.001898489
 ```

+[The source code](./src/main.rs) will be a good example to understand how to handle the models and compute sentence embeddings.